Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 So who is responsible for making something accessible?
 Probably not the users, though feedback can be a helpful step in making change.
 Certainly not the people that already can’t use the tool because it isn’t accessible.
 But I personally think anyone who is part of making that tool is responsible for building and maintaining its accessibility.
-Just as any user experience encompasses the whole of of a product, an accessible experience does the same; this should be a consideration from within the product, to its support/documentation, to any other interaction.
-A comprehensive team who think to ask questions like, “how would I use this if I could only use my keyboard?” or “would I be able to get the same information if I were colorblind?” are starting to hold themselves and their team accountable.
+Just as any user experience encompasses the whole of a product, an accessible experience does the same; this should be a consideration from within the product, to its support/documentation, to any other interaction.
+A comprehensive team who thinks to ask questions like, “how would I use this if I could only use my keyboard?” or “would I be able to get the same information if I were colorblind?” are starting to hold themselves and their team accountable.
 Taking responsibility is key to starting and sustaining change.